3SSF/payphone-selfbot/README.md

 - This is a selfbot, and against Discord TOS.
 We do not take responsibility for any bans issued.
-- We are not associated with Discord.
+- We are not associated with Discord nor the Discord.js-selfbot project.

 # Future plans
 - Less hardcoding on variables